-You may notice these little loose ends about every 12 inches along one edge of your wrap.
+On wraps from the early runs (Morning Glory, Evening Flame, Secret Garden and Under the Sea), you may notice these little loose ends about every 12 inches along one edge of your wrap.
 They're usually an inch from the edge, and tend to fluff up after the first wash.
 Those are the tails from the bobbin change threads and are completely normal.
 They can either be tucked back into the weave structure or trimmed close (taking care to not snip any other threads).

 These pictures show step-by-step how we weave each bobbin change back in by hand: